CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/core_runtime_test_coverage_report_summary.md

 # Test Coverage Gaps Analysis Report

-This report summarizes the identified test coverage gaps based on the `code_analysis_report.md`, with a specific focus on the `OpenEchoSystem.Core.xRuntime` module and other modules exhibiting low coverage.
+This report summarizes the identified test coverage gaps based on the `code_analysis_report.md`, with a specific focus on the `ConsmicLexicon.Foundation.xRuntime` module and other modules exhibiting low coverage.

 ## 1. Overall Test Coverage Status